-Introductory Note: This is an edited copy of a report prepared by Ken Lamb, principal of Imperial Gardens Landscape Pty.
-Ltd, prominent garden designers and landscaping specialists.
-It formed part of material submitted to the Australian Heritage Commission which led to the Fishwick house being listed on the Register of the National Estate in 2000.
+This is an edited copy of the report submitted by Ken Lamb, principal of Imperial Gardens Landscape Pty.
+Ltd, prominent garden designers and landscaping specialists, to the Register of the National Estate in 2000.
+It formed part of the Fishwick house listing process.

-Imperial Gardens was appointed by the owners of the Fishwick house to plan and supervise its landscaping.
+Imperial Gardens was appointed by the owners to plan and supervise the landscaping of the Fishwick house.
 The adopted strategy was initially to work close to the building then move progressively to the lower terraces.
 This project was to be tightly integrated with the bushland regeneration planned for Griffin's contiguous Buttress Reserve, which forms a natural valley below the house.